apparebit/konsole/README.md

 ### Configuring konsole

-  * Change the minimum level for printing message and/or the flag for forcing colors on/off.
+  * Change the minimum level for printing messages and/or the flag for forcing colors on/off.

     ```python